-KIPP Comienza sees writing as an essential component of both balanced literacy and college and career readiness.
+We see writing as an essential component of both balanced literacy and college and career readiness.
 Thus, teachers plan writing instruction with both the grade level content standards in mind and the Common Core anchor standards.
 Students receive writing instruction that is intimately woven with reading in ELA, social studies, and science, as they learn to cite textual evidence, make claims, and expound upon ideas born from their critical analysis of reading.
 Teachers develop students' craft as they guide them through writing expository, persuasive, and narrative.
-Sometimes this will occur in a workshop model, while other times the instruction will be delivered in a more guided, directive manner, based on student need.
-The end goal of KIPP Comienza's writing instruction is for students to develop a love of the written word, their ability to think critically and express their ideas, and hone their communication skills to benefit their future educational, career, and life endeavors.
+Sometimes this occurs in a workshop model, while other times the instruction is delivered in a more guided, directive manner, based on student need.
+The end goal of our writing instruction is for students to develop a love of the written word, their ability to think critically and express their ideas, and hone their communication skills to benefit their future educational, career, and life endeavors.